Cleaning your yoga mat is really something you should be doing, but do you know how to clean a yoga mat?

 My mat is heavy, so maybe if you have a thin and lightweight mat this would work for you.
 However, it did not work for me.

 Remember my suspicion that it would put my machine off balance?
 Well, I was right.
 Once I started the machine I got distracted and ended outside in the yard.
 About 15 minutes later I realized that the washing machine had gotten off balance, moved three feet, pulled the connection out of the wall and had started dumping the water from the cycle onto the floor.
 (I think most washers have a mechanism that stops the cycle if it is off balance.
 Mine clearly does not.)

 To top it off, the powder detergent that I had used had crusted to my mat.
 It took me about a month to get it off.
 Needless to say, I did not try this method again.

 Mat Cleaning Success

-After my trials and error (aka mat cleaning fails), I have come up with a system that I am satisfied with.
+After my trials and error, I have come up with a system on how to clean a yoga mat.
 Once a week I spray down my mat with my essential oil and water mixture (which has antibacterial properties).
 I know that a lot of people also have success with Austra Yoga Mat Cleaner.
 I let it sit for about 10 minutes.
 Then I fill up my tub with enough warm water to cover my mat and soak for about 30 minutes.
 I drain the water and prop my mat up in the tub for the night to let most of the water drip off.
 In the morning before work, I hang it over my shower door.
 By that evening, I have I dry and clean mat (so far with no disintegration).